 OECD Home › Directorate for Education and Skills › By Date

 English, , 1,254kb

 English, , 2,538kb

-The Self-evaluation report for the Galilee, Israel was prepared by the Council for Higher Education of the State of Israel, as an input to the OECD Review of Higher Education in Regional and City Development.
+The self evaluation report for the State of Victoria (Australia) was prepared by the Victorian Government Department of Innovation, Industry and Regional Development, as an input to the OECD Review of Higher Education in Regional and City Development.

 Over the last decade, Canada has experienced a substantial increase in the number of individuals participating in post-secondary education (PSE).
 This trend emphasizes the importance of understanding the pathways leading to PSE enrolment and the competencies that are associated with them.